The Daily Meal

 The Daily Meal is a food and drinks website.
 Launched in October 2010, it was the first site launched by Spanfeller Media Group, founded by former Forbes.com CEO Jim Spanfeller.
 In 2016, The Daily Meal, along with Spanfeller Media Group, was acquired by Tribune Publishing.
 Sometime between July 2022 and September 2022, The Daily Meal was acquired by Static Media.

+History

+The Daily Meal was launched in October 2010 by Spanfeller Media Group, a venture backed Web-based content company led by Jim Spanfeller.
+Colman Andrews, a co-founder of Saveur, was appointed as editorial director and Valaer Murray, a former managing editor of Forbes Traveler, as managing editor.
+The site went online in beta in October 2010 and officially debuted in January 2011.